How gamification can be used to change driving behaviors

 According to Professor B.J.
 Fogg of Stanford University, who developed the “behavior change model”, there are three elements – ability, motivation and trigger – that must converge to elicit a desired behavior.
 An individual must have the ability to carry out a task and be given a trigger to complete the task.
 Alongside this there must also be a motivation.

-If you take this model into account, telematics is ideal for implementing gamification effectively.
+If you take this model into account, a telematics app is an effective device for driver gamification.
 Drivers already have the ability to complete the task of driving safer and better.
 Telematics solutions can provide driving behavior triggers in the form of in-cab alarms or notifications.
-Driver apps and engagement platforms, like MyMiX, can be used to showcase scores obtained through telematics solutions which can then be used to provide motivation and develop incentives or rewards.
+Driver gamification apps and engagement platforms, like MyMiX, can be used to showcase scores obtained through telematics solutions which can then be used to provide motivation and develop incentives or rewards.

-Gamification is best done in peer groups.
+Driver gamification is best done in peer groups.
 A fleet usually consists of a team of drivers so it qualifies in this instance.
-In a group situation, drivers can compare their scores with others (stirring up friendly competition), which provides the needed motivation for drivers to keep doing better and ultimately for gamification to succeed.
+In a group situation, drivers can compare their driving behavior data scores with others (stirring up friendly competition), which provides the needed motivation for drivers to keep doing better and ultimately for driver behavior change to succeed.

 - (2012, October 24).
 Gartner Reveals Top Predictions for IT Organizations and Users for 2013 and Beyond [Press release].
 Retrieved from https://www.gartner.com/newsroom/id/2211115